Best Verizon MVNO carriers: our top picks

 Xfinity Mobile offers mobile plans designed for those who already use Xfinity for their home internet.
 Xfinity Mobile offers unlimited nationwide calling/ texting and access to millions of Wi-Fi hotspots.
 For mobile data, there are quite a few options.
 First, you can go with Xfinity's 'By the Gig' plan, with data costing $20 per month for 1GB, $35 per month for 3GB, or $65 per month for 10GB.
 The actual cost is prorated based on your usage.

-There are also two unlimited plans, and they both give you access to nationwide 5G network, video streaming, as well as multi-line discounts.
-The lower Unlimited plan has 30GB of high-speed data and 480p video streaming, while the higher Unlimited Plus plan offers 50GB of high-speed data and 720p video streaming.
+There are also two unlimited plans, and they both give you access to nationwide 5G network, video streaming, and multi-line discounts.
+The lower Unlimited plan has 30GB of high-speed data and up to 480p video streaming, while the higher Premium Unlimited plan offers you unlimited high-speed data and up to 4K video streaming.
 For unlimited plans, your speeds are reduced once you use up your chosen plan's data allotment.
-Xfinity also offers international calling with per-country rates and a $10 per month optional add-on for unlimited calls to Mexico and Canada.
+Xfinity also offers international calling with per-country rates, whereas talk, text, and data to/from/in Mexico and Canada is included with both unlimited plans.

 Although unlimited plans have multi-line savings, your per-line discounted cost remains the same for two to four lines.
 Also, you can add up to five more lines (for a total of 10 lines) at reduced prices too.